-LIGHT ARMORED VEHICLES
+LIGHT ARMORED VEHICLE

 LAV II